GyulyVGC/sniffnet/CONTRIBUTING.md

 If you have found a bug in the application, it'd be awesome if you could open an issue describing the problem.

-You should include a title, a decription, and possibly a screenshot demonstrating the problem.
+You should include a title, a description, and possibly a screenshot demonstrating the problem.

 Before opening an issue, please make sure the bug was not already reported.